ionomy/ion_deprecated2/doc/ssl.md

     * openssl req -new -x509 -nodes -sha1 -days 3650 -key server.pem > server.cert
     (NOTE: you should NOT enter a passphrase)

-2. Configure NeosCoin to use SSL
+2. Configure Ion to use SSL
     * Stop your current xiond or ionx-Qt
     * Edit the ion.conf and add
       rpcssl=1